andrewklajman/server-config/readme.md

 - minimal config

 - create auto start for browser and terminal (Seems like xinit is it)
-- slstatus: battery, wifi mullvad, time date, (Filed for it.)
 - Implement storage better
     /storage/unencrypted/{ andrew, root, apps, system }
             /encrypt-luks/Documents/{ rust / guides / financials }
                          /{ torrent, windrivers, ... }
             /encrypt-fido TBD
             /networking/

-- Unlock Script:
-    2. Should be universal (not in dwm)

 - Install Nvidea on Nixos PC
 - Taiscale with SSH